ibm-cloud-docs/openshift/openshift_ts.md

 When you try to deploy an app that works on community Kubernetes platforms, you might see this status or a related error message because OpenShift sets up stricter security settings by default than community Kubernetes.

 {: tsResolve}
-Make sure that you followed the docs that are linked in the [Limitations topic](#openshift_limitations).
+Make sure that you followed the docs in the [Moving your apps to OpenShift topic](/docs/openshift?topic=openshift-openshift_apps#openshift_move_apps).

 <br />